cschotte/CaveRace/README.md

 ## How to compile

 The source code is mainly plain C, but it also has some Intel 386 assembly code for memory and graphics routines.
-The compiler and linker used is Borland C 3.1 (not Turbo C).
+The compiler and linker used is [Borland C] 3.1 (not Turbo C).
 In Borland C set the working directory to the project folder and you can compile CaveRace and the MapEditor.

 ## Game cheats

-Start the game using the switch -powerblast, now you can use the function keys for additional power.
+Start the game using the switch **-powerblast**, now you can use the function keys for additional power.

 | Key | Result |
 | --- | ------ |